NCAR/GPEP/docs/How_to_create_config_files.md

 ## [transform]
 Transformation section.
 This will be read as a dictionary in Python.
-Current, only `boxcox` transformation is supported.
+Currently,`boxcox` and `ecdf` transformation is supported.
+Please note that `ecdf` is still experimental, and requires a longer station data record to be provided to build the empirical cdf (ecdf).

 ### [transform.boxcox]
 #### exponent
 The exponential factor used in box-cox transformation.
 Example: `exponent = 4`.

+### [transform.ecdf]
+#### pooled
+Boolean to describe if a pooled (True) or station ecdf approach is taken.
+Example: `pooled=True`.
+#### min_z_value
+This is a value to be assigned to all nan values, following the ecdf transform.
+It represents a lower standard score (z), in the case of precipitation, it corresponds to a near zero amount.
+Example: `min_z_value=-4`.
+#### interp_method
+Selection of the method to translate cumulative probabilities back to measurements values in the ecdf back transform.
+Current options are linear interpolation with extrapolation, and a gamma distribution fit.
+Example: `interp_method=interp1d`, `interp_method=gamma`.

+#### min_est_value
+Very small values from back transformation below this threshold value are converted to nan, and then zero.
+Minimum estimated value is used a a cut off for mariginal values that are created in the regression process.
+Example: `min_est_value=0.01`.

 ## [sklearn]
 *Optional*
 scikit-learn section defining the parameters of sklearn methods used by `gridcore_continuous` and `gridcore_classification`.
 If no parameters are provided or if the section does not even exist, default parameters will be used.
 Note: Use the pure name of sklearn method as the sub-dict name.
 For example, if `gridcore_continuous='ensemble.RandomForestRegressor'`, define the parameters of `ensemble.RandomForestRegressor` under the section `[sklearn.RandomForestRegressor]` (see the example).
 Don't inlcude `ensemble.` in the dict name.
 Similarly, if `gridcore_continuous='LWR:linear_model.Ridge'`, define the parameters of `Ridge` under the section `sklearn.Ridge`.

 Example:
 ### [sklearn.RandomForestRegressor]
 #### n_estimators   = 500